H2CO3/Sparkling/doc/capi.md

 1. its `fn` argument does not contain a value of function type, or
 2. if `fn` is a native function and it returns a non-zero status code.

+Script functions are tied to virtual machine instances, so if `fn` is not a native funciton, then it should be implemented in a translation unit that has already been run on the virtual machine `vm`.
+(That is, calling a non-native function is only valid on the same virtual machine that was used to obtain the value `fn` itself.)

 Returns the status code of `fn`.

 **Important:** if `spn_vm_callfunc()` returns nonzero (indicating that the